George Peabody: Business

 In Peabody's early years in London, American state governments were notorious for defaulting on their debts to British lenders, and as a prominent American financier in London, Peabody often faced scorn for America's poor credit.
-(On one occasion, he was even blackballed from membership in a gentlemen's club.)
+(On one occasion, he was blackballed from membership in a gentlemen's club.)
 Peabody joined forces with Barings Bank to lobby American states for debt repayment, particularly his home state of Maryland.
 The campaign included printing propaganda and bribing clergy and politicians, most notably Senator Daniel Webster.
-Peabody made a significant profit when Maryland, Pennsylvania, and other states resumed payments, having previously bought up state bonds at a low cost.
+Peabody made a significant profit when Maryland, Pennsylvania and other states resumed payments, having previously bought up state bonds at a low cost.
 Encyclopædia Britannica cites him as having "helped establish U.S. credit abroad."

 Peabody took Junius Spencer Morgan (father of J. P. Morgan) into partnership in 1854 to form Peabody, Morgan & Co., and the two financiers worked together until Peabody's retirement in 1864; Morgan had effective control of the business from 1859 on.
-During the run on the banks of 1857, Peabody had to ask the Bank of England for a loan of £800,000: although rivals tried to force the bank out of business, it managed to emerge with its credit intact.
+During the run on the banks of 1857, Peabody had to ask the Bank of England for a loan of £800,000; although rivals tried to force the bank out of business, it managed to emerge with its credit intact.

-Following this crisis, Peabody began to retire from active business, and in 1864, retired fully (taking with him much of his capital, amounting to over $10,000,000, or £2,000,000).
+Following this crisis, Peabody began to retire from active business, and in 1864, retired fully (taking much of his capital, amounting to over $10,000,000, or £2,000,000).
 Peabody, Morgan & Co. then took the name J.S.
 Morgan & Co.
 The former UK merchant bank Morgan Grenfell (now part of Deutsche Bank), international universal bank JPMorgan Chase and investment bank Morgan Stanley can all trace their roots to Peabody's bank.

 Philanthropy

 Though thrifty, even miserly with his employees and relatives, Peabody gave generously to public causes.
 He became the acknowledged father of modern philanthropy, having established the practice later followed by Johns Hopkins, Andrew Carnegie, John D. Rockefeller and Bill Gates.
 In the United States, his philanthropy largely took the form of educational initiatives.
 In Britain, it took the form of providing housing for the poor.

 In America, Peabody founded and supported numerous institutions in New England, the South, and elsewhere.
 In 1867–68, he established the Peabody Education Fund with $3.5 million to "encourage the intellectual, moral, and industrial education of the destitute children of the Southern States."
 His grandest beneficence, however, was to Baltimore, the city in which he achieved his earliest success.

 In April 1862, Peabody established the Peabody Donation Fund, which continues to this day as the Peabody Trust, to provide housing of decent quality for the "artisans and labouring poor of London".
 The trust's first dwellings, designed by H. A. Darbishire in a Jacobethan style, were opened in Commercial Street, Spitalfields in February 1864.

-George Peabody provided benefactions of well over $8 million ($158,000,000 in 2017 dollars), most of them in his lifetime.
+George Peabody provided benefactions of well over $8 million ($240,000,000 in 2023 dollars), most of them in his lifetime.